TRPV6: Kidney stone formation

-Bone Resorptive Diseases
+Bone resorptive diseases

 TRPV6 KO mice exhibit osteoporosis-like symptoms such as reduced bone mineral density and hypercalciuria.
 The hormone estrogen, the deficiency of which is linked to post-menopausal osteoporosis, also regulates the expression of TRPV6 in humans.
 Indeed, a lower calcium absorption seen in older postmenopausal women is attributed to reduced TRPV6.
 The C-terminal portion of Soricidin is a drug that inhibits Ca2+-uptake activity by binding to TRPV6.
 Preclinical studies of this drug have shown great promise in the treatment of bone resorptive diseases.

 The high degree of similarity between Hereditary Vitamin D–Resistant Rickets (HVDRR) disease symptoms and observed phenotypes in TRPV6 KO mice has led some experts to postulate pathological connections between the disease and TRPV6 dysfunction.
 TRPV6 plays an important chondroprotective role by regulating multiple aspects of chondrocyte function, such as extracellular matrix secretion, the release of matrix-degrading enzymes, cell proliferation, and apoptosis.
 Furthermore, TRPV6 knockout mice display multiple osteoarthritis (OA) phenotypes such as cartilage fibrillation, eburnation, and loss of proteoglycans.

-Pendred Syndrome
+Pendred syndrome

 The dysfunction gene Slc26a4 has been linked to Pendred syndrome – a genetic disorder that results in syndromic deafness in children.
 The disease is caused by mutations in which compromise the function of the encoded protein pendrin - an anion Cl−/HCO3 − exchanger expressed in the inner ear.
 The loss of function in this gene is thought to reduce the pH value of mammalian endolymph and impair Ca2+ absorption via TRPV5 and TRPV6.
 This in turn could prevent the uptake of Ca2+ and impairs the luminal reduction in Ca2+ concentration within the endolymphatic system of the ear.